 Discover what Lassen Volcanic National Park's Volcano Adventure Camp (VAC) is all about.
 From camping cabins, to ranger-led programs, to group hikes - VAC offers youth and their chaperones a night out in their national park.

-Groups that would like to stay at the Volcano Adventure Camp but do not require a grant may apply through a separate reservation application that will be available on the LPF website May 1, 2019.
+Groups that would like to stay at the Volcano Adventure Camp, but do not require a grant, may apply through a separate reservation application that will be available on the LPF website March 31, 2020.